Former ‘RHOC’ Star Brooks Ayers Reportedly Owes $63,000 In Child Support, Hasn’t Seen 8-Year-Old Son In Years

 Just yesterday, the Inquisitr reported that Vicki Gunvalson’s former flame recently got a job in the medical field after moving to Indiana to start his new life.
 The controversial star allegedly landed a job working as a Territory Manager for Hospital Sales for DocRx.
 With his past history of lying about having cancer, it’s easy to see why there is such a backlash from fans over Brooks’ new career.

 To make matters worse, Radar Online is alleging that the former reality star is a deadbeat dad, owing thousands in child support.
 The online publication uncovered court papers stating that Brooks filed a court petition to try and get more time with his 8-year-old son.
-The only problem is, Ayers is incredibly behind on his child support payments.
+The only problem is that Ayers is behind on his child support payments.

 Court docs that were filed years ago show that Brooks was supposed to pay $175 per week in child support.
-But by July 1, 2010, Ayers was already $2,800 behind in payments, which is why the court then ordered him to pay an additional $26.93 a month to make up for past dues.
+But by July 1, 2010, Ayers was already $2,800 behind in payments, which is why the court then ordered him to pay an additional $26.93 a month to make up for the missed payments.

-From July of 2010 to August of 2017, Ayers failed to pay for his sons basic needs, resulting in him owing $63,055.50, according to court papers.
-Not only does the mother not want Brooks spending time with their son, she also wants Ayers to be held in contempt of the court for failing to make timely payments.
+From July of 2010 to August of 2017, Ayers failed to pay for his son’s basic needs, resulting in him owing $63,055.50, according to court papers.
+Not only does the mother not want Brooks spending time with their son, but she also wants Ayers to be held in contempt of the court for failing to make timely payments.

 Thanks @stayplusapparel for the shirt!
 Visit http://t.co/BZCdCTcZzZ & help raise $ for cancer research! @cdiprima69 pic.twitter.com/OXTRH4fUp0